Droei/roguelike-notes/readme.md

 - rooms gotta be big
 - Auto lock on to help power fantasy
 - Deck building with weapons abilities and ally deployables?
-- New options over raw stat upgrades
+- New options over raw stat upgrades, I hope to hold onto the idea that you can only get better through skill but maybe there is a way to give a sense of in game progression without making the game directly easier
 - Cards can chain into other overpowered combo's